Sublinear Circuits and the Constrained Signomial Nonnegativity Problem: Reduced sublinear circuits in SAGE cones

 \begin{definition} The \textit{reduced $X$-circuits of $\cA$} are the vectors $\nu$ where $\nu/\|\nu\|_{\infty} \in \Lambda_X(\cA)$ and the corresponding functional form $\phi_\nu$ generates an extreme ray of $G_X(\cA)$.
 The set of \textit{normalized} reduced $X$-circuits is henceforth denoted $\Lambda_X^\star(\cA)$. \end{definition}

-There is a subtle issue here that in order for reduced $X$-circuits to be of any use to us, the circuit graph must be pointed (else $G_X(\cA)$ would have no extreme rays whatsoever).
+There is a subtle issue here that in order for reduced $X$-circuits to be of any use to us, the CG cone must be pointed (else $G_X(\cA)$ would have no extreme rays whatsoever).
 We show later in this section that our stated assumption of linear independence of $\{\e^{\alpha}\}_{\alpha\in\cA}$ on $X$ ensures $G_X(\cA)$ is pointed.
-Regardless of whether or not the circuit graph is pointed, we have the following theorem.
+Regardless of whether or not the CG cone is pointed, we have the following theorem.

 \begin{theorem} $C_X(\cA)^* = \cl\{ \exp y \,:\, (y,1) \in G_X(\cA)^* \}$. \end{theorem}